Hawaii officials finish investigation into false alarm

 The employee “had a history of confusing drill and real-world events,” Oliveira said.

-The firing was the latest fallout after an internal investigation found “that insufficient management controls, poor computer software design and human factors contributed” to the alert and a delayed correction message on January 13.
+An internal investigation found “that insufficient management controls, poor computer software design and human factors contributed” to the alert and a delayed correction message.

 Maj.
 Gen. Joe Logan, Hawaii’s state adjutant general, said Vern Miyagi, administrator of the state emergency management agency, resigned Tuesday.

 Miyagi accepted full responsibility for the incident and the actions of his employees, Logan said.
-Another employee is in the process of being suspended without pay and a third employee resigned before any disciplinary action was taken, Logan said.
+Another employee was suspended without pay and a third employee resigned before any disciplinary action was taken, Logan said.

 Logan said he appointed Brig.
 Gen. Moses Kaoiwi, director of joint staff with the Hawaii National Guard, as interim agency administrator.